 Social Learning Theory

-The social learning theory of behavior suggests that young people learn through observation and imitation of others, usually of an adult or someone they respect or look up to.
-Continued exposure to social platforms exposes adolescents to aggressive behavior.
 They observe and learn from this behavior and begin to imitate it themselves online, perpetuating cyberbullying behaviors.
 They may also perceive that other users who engage in cyberbullying are somehow rewarded and seek the same reward for themselves.

 Problem Behavior Theory

-Problem behavior theory is used to explain adolescent problem behaviors (such as cyberbullying) and the impact of protective factors and risk factors.
-This theory suggests that adolescents use problem behaviors involving risky behaviors to gain acceptance and respect from their peers.
 In the context of cyberbullying, teens who engage in aggressive behaviors online use them as a way to cope with stress, eliminate or reduce pressure, or signify gaining independence from family.
 A social media addiction makes it more likely for teens to engage in problematic behaviors online to gain the acceptance they seek.

 Online Disinhibition Effect

 The online disinhibition effect underscores the concerning phenomenon wherein repeated exposure to online aggression and bullying can gradually normalize such behavior among youth.
-The more a person uses social media, the more they are desensitized to the aggression they may witness.
+The more a person uses social media, the more they become desensitized to the aggression they may witness.
 Over time, this normalization may heighten the propensity for engaging in cyberbullying or becoming a victim of it.

 How Parents Should Respond To Cyberbullying Caused By Social Media Addiction